arrownj/odps/intl.en-US/Release Note/Announcements.md

     Before the change, if the input value for the character matching function [LIKE](/intl.en-US/Development/SQL/Appendix/LIKE usage.md) is an empty string and its pattern is `%%`, the return value is False.
 After the change, the return value is True.

     ```
-    -- Create a table and insert an empty string into the table.
+    -- Create a table and insert an empty string to the table.
     create table if not exists table_test (a string) lifecycle 3;
     insert into table table_test values ('');